Secret of the Wings: Plot

 Tinker Bell and Periwinkle are told, by Queen Clarion and Lord Milori respectively, the story of two fairies who fell in love, one from the warm seasons, the other from the Woods.
 As their romance grew, one of them crossed the border, resulting in them breaking a wing; a damage for which there was no known cure.
 Clarion declared the separation of the warm fairies from the winter fairies to prevent any similar incidents from happening again.

 Receiving news of an emergency, Tinker Bell and Clarion return to the border and find that the snow-maker has been collecting ice from the stream, generating snow and causing a blizzard.
 Tinker Bell and her friends free the snow-maker, but a freeze that will engulf Pixie Hollow begins to spread, and will eventually reach the Pixie Dust tree.
-Tink notices that a Periwinkle flower that Periwinkle had covered in frost is still alive and flies to the Woods.
-As she approaches the winter fairies, Tinker Bell wings freeze and she crash lands.
+Tinker Bell notices that a Periwinkle flower that Periwinkle had covered in frost is still alive and flies to the Woods.
+As she approaches the winter fairies, Tinker Bell wings freeze and she crashes.
 Periwinkle’s friends explain that frost keeps the warm air inside like a blanket and they return to the pixie dust tree to cover it in frost.
-The three fairies are joined by Milori, who brings reinforcements, and all the winter fairies work to frost as much of the warm seasons as possible.
+They are joined by Milori, who brings reinforcements, and all the winter fairies work to frost as much of the warm seasons as possible.
 As the freeze approaches, Lord Milori warns the warm fairies to take cover, including Clarion whom he gives his cape, revealing one of his wings is broken.

 The freeze subsides, the Tree is safe, and the fairies celebrate.
 However, Tinker Bell reveals that she broke a wing while flying to the Woods earlier.
 As the sisters say goodbye, Tinker Bell and Periwinkle’s wings touch and the broken wing heals.
 Clarion and Milori kiss, revealing themselves as the lovers from the story.
 The warm fairies can cross over the border by having their wings frosted and the two sisters never have to be apart again.